etanadisasa/Multimodal-Sentiment-Analysis-of-Instagram-Posts/README.md

 ```
 project-folder/
 │
 ├── Code/                        # Python scripts and utilities
 │   ├── sentiment-processor.py
 │   └── socialmedia-utils.py
-│
+│   └── yolov8n.pt               # YOLO model file can be downloaded and be stored here
-├── Report/                  # Practicum report files and license
+├── Report/                      # Practicum report file
-│   └── LICENSE.txt
+│   └── Report.pdf
 │
-├── Presentation/            # Slides or presentation files
+├── Presentation/                # Slides or presentation file
-│
+│   └── Presentation.pdf
-├── NSFW/                    # Couldn't upload due to size limit.
+├── NSFW                         # Couldn't upload due to size limit.
 NSFW model (make sure you download your version here) must be in place for the code to run an NSFW check.
 ├── requirements.txt             # List of Python dependencies
 ├── yolov8n.pt                   # YOLO model file can be downloaded and be stored here
 └── README.md                    # Project overview and instructions
 ```

 ## Licenses and Acknowledgments